Quantitative theory of magnetic interactions in solids

-There are many textbooks covering the essentials of magnetic materials and magnetic phenomena~\cite{mohn2006magnetism, white1983quantum, kubler2017theory, stohr2006magnetism, buschow2003physics, getzlaff2008magnetism, jensen1991rare, coey2010magnetism, eriksson2017atomistic, vonsovsky1974magnetism, Yosida_Magnetism, goodenough1963magnetism, fazekas1999lecture,Skomski2021}.
+Magnetic phenomena are naturally of quantum nature.
+This follows from the success that quantum theory has had in describing magnetism, but it can also be ascribed to the discovery of a theorem of Bohr and van Leeuwen that demonstrates that a classical treatment fails in describing {\it any} magnetic properties at thermal equilibrium, with the magnetic susceptibility identically equal to zero~\cite{mohn2006magnetism}.
+Quantum mechanics has offered an excellent tool to analyze and interpret magnetic materials and since its birth, nearly one hundred year ago, the magnetism community has developed concepts as well as experimental and theoretical techniques to study magnetism.
+There are many textbooks covering the essentials of these techniques, as well as magnetic materials and magnetic phenomena~\cite{mohn2006magnetism, white1983quantum, kubler2017theory, stohr2006magnetism, buschow2003physics, getzlaff2008magnetism, jensen1991rare, coey2010magnetism, eriksson2017atomistic, vonsovsky1974magnetism, Yosida_Magnetism, goodenough1963magnetism, fazekas1999lecture,Skomski2021}.
 The purpose of this review article is by no means an attempt to cover what has already been described in detail in the references mentioned above.
 Instead, the main ambition of this work is to describe in detail how interatomic exchange interactions can be evaluated from {\it ab-initio} electronic structure theory, in a framework based on density functional theory (DFT)~\cite{hohenberg1964inhomogeneous, kohn1965self} and dynamical mean field theory (DMFT)~\cite{RevModPhys.68.13, PhysRevB.57.6884, kotliar-DMFT}.
-The pioneering work that this review focuses on, was published in 1984~\cite{liechtenstein1984exchange}, and since then many important contributions have been made to what is now a vibrant research field, that include both fundamental questions on the nature of the interatomic exchange interaction but also involve practical investigations in how to find functional materials with tailor made properties.
+The pioneering work that this review focuses on, was published in 1984~\cite{liechtenstein1984exchange}, and since then many important contributions have been made to what is now a vibrant research field, that include both fundamental questions on the nature of the interatomic exchange interaction but also involve practical investigations in how to find functional materials with tailor-made properties.